astrit/css.gg/README.md

 Discord - https://discord.gg/e7NDKFM

 # v.1.0.6 or older
-In order to access older versions you can use one of the provided CDN Alternatives
+To access older versions you can use one of the provided CDN Alternatives
 ```html
 <!-- UNPKG -  v.1.0.6 -->
 https://unpkg.com/browse/css.gg@1.0.6/